 Did you buy a big flat TV lately and is wondering where to put it?
-While you can put it on top of a TV rack or your usual cabinet, you can opt mounting it on the wall like most homeowners do.
+While you can put it on top of a TV rack or your usual cabinet, you can opt to mount it on the wall as most homeowners do.
 Wall mounting a TV saves a lot of space and keeps it safe.
 Kids cannot reach it.

 If you know how to mount your TV to the wall it will save you from hiring a technician who will do it for you.
 Professional installation costs depend on your location.
 The price ranges from $50 to $350—that is around 2,500-18,000 Philippine pesos.
 The materials they will use mean another cost.
 But if you know how to do it you can save your money for other things.
 This article will show you how you can wall mount your TV.

 Most flat TVs are designed to be wall-mounted.
 The shop where you will buy your TV may offer you their services together with the mounting materials which usually cost more expensive.
 There are do-it-yourself (DIY) shops where you can buy the mounting materials for a cheaper deal.
 Decide how do you want yours to be mounted.

 The low profile mount is the basic mounting.
 It holds the TV close to the wall.
 It is not too low and not too high.
 It is just the right mounting height.
 This mounting creates less of an obstacle along traffic paths and reduces the risk of TV damage or bruises.

 The tilting mount provides more adjustability.
 It lets you mount the TV above eye level to maximize the viewing angles.
 If the TV is tilted, you can watch from a lower angle like when you are lying on the floor or sitting on the sofa.